daedon/Fooocus-API-XYZ/README.md

 20
 ```

-Note that the numbers in the names will determine the order the permutations (and images) are generated.
+Note that the numbers in the file names determine the order the permutations and images are generated.

 The above parameter files will generate the following output and image names.
 ```